 INFORMATION TECHNOLOGY.
 Information Technology operates computer systems for the use of faculty, staff, and students of WWU.
-All systems are connected to the internet by a campus-wide wired and wireless computer network, as well as VPN access to all staff, faculty, and students from off campus.
-Because of this most system files are available from any location on campus and off.
-To do their classwork, students can use computer labs on campus, desktops in their room, or their own laptops connected to the campus wireless network.
-When they are off campus students can VPN into the syknet.local domain and do their homework from a coffee shop.
+All systems are connected to the internet by a campus-wide wired and wireless computer network.
+To do their classwork, students can use campus computer labs or personal computers connected to the campus network.
+On campus connections can be made via wireless or LAN while off-campus access can be accomplished through the use of the student VPN.

 A wide variety of software applications are available for the use of faculty, staff, and students.
 These include popular programs for word processing, spreadsheets, databases, programming languages, graphic design, CAD, communications, and mathematical computation.
-We highly encourage staff, faculty, and students to utilize Office365, an online personal database which includes Outlook, Word, PowerPoint, and other programs, and which gives each user a Terabyte of space to save their work.
+All faculty, staff and students also have access to Office 365 applications which can be accessed online or downloaded onto personal devices.